-Countryside and Rights of Way (CROW) Act 2000 NOTICE OF RELEVANT AUTHORITY DECISION FOLLOWING REVIEW OF DIRECTION RESTRICTING CROW ACCESS RIGHTS Prepared by Natural England Access authority: East Sussex County Council Relevant authority: Natural England Local access forum: East Sussex Local Access Forum Direction reference: 2009030023 Land Parcel Name Direction Reference Details of restriction on original direction Old Lodge Nature Reserve 2009030023 Walkers exercising dogs must keep them on short leads annually between 1 st January & 30 th September: Until 2021 Natural England has now decided how to proceed following its review of the above mentioned long-term direction to restrict open rights on this land.
-A consultation has been held between 12th February and 20th march 2020 with statutory consultees and the general public.
-We did not receive any comments Outcome of the review:
+Countryside and Rights of Way (CROW) Act 2000

+NOTICE OF RELEVANT AUTHORITY DECISION FOLLOWING REVIEW OF DIRECTION RESTRICTING CROW ACCESS

+Prepared by Natural England

+Access authority: East Sussex CC

+Relevant authority: Natural England

+Local access forum: East Sussex

+Direction reference: 2009030023

+Land Parcel Name Direction Reference Details of restriction on original direction Old Lodge Nature Reserve 2009030023 Walkers exercising dogs must keep them on short leads annually between 1st January & 30th September: Until 2031

+Natural England has now decided how to proceed following its review of the abovementioned long-term direction to restrict open access rights on this land.
+A consultation was held between 03/03/2025 & 28/03/2025 with statutory consultees and the general public.
+We received one joint comment from the Access Authority and Local Access forum in support of the direction.

+Outcome of the review:

-Natural England's decision is to leave the original direction unchanged in the way it was originally proposed and extend the end date for a further six years This site within Ashdown Forest SSSI / SPA / SAC is a local nature reserve managed by the Sussex Wildlife Trust.
-It is approximately 103 hectares (the restriction covers 55 hectares) and mainly heathland.
+Natural England's decision is to leave the original direction unchanged in the way it was originally proposed and extend the end date for a further six years.

+This site within Ashdown Forest SSSI / SPA / SAC is a local nature reserve managed by the Sussex Wildlife Trust.
+It is approximately 103 hectares (the restriction covers 55 hectares) and is mainly heathland.
 There are species of European significance on site, namely Woodlarks, Dartford Warblers and Nightjars, which nest on or close to the ground and which require protection.
 The heathland habitat is also deemed rare and meriting attention.

-Since the last review, the reserve management have recorded new species (Grasshopper Warbler) and increased numbers of Barn Owls on the reserve.
-There are also higher number of reptiles and amphibians benefitting from the management measures.
-It is therefore unlikely that informal management solutions are sufficient to address these concerns and that a statutory restriction to exclude people with dogs off leads is still necessary.
+The reserve management have recorded Grasshopper Warbler and continued numbers of Barn Owls on the reserve.
+There is also higher number of reptiles and amphibians benefitting from the management measures.

+Therefore informal management solutions are insufficient to address these concerns and a statutory restriction require dogs to be on a short lead is still necessary.
 (During the period when birds are prospecting for nest sites, are actually on the nest and when any chicks have fledged.)
 Woodlarks arrive in February, and nightjars remain on the nest until September, with Dartford Warblers spanning the period.
 Natural England's policy for long term directions is that they should not be given for a period of more than 6 years.
-Therefore the original direction will be extended to an end date of 30th September 2026.
-Summary of changes made to the existing directions:
+Therefore, the original direction will be extended to an end date of 01/11/2031.

-• Land Parcel Name: Details of restriction on original direction: New details of restriction Old Lodge Nature Reserve Walkers exercising dogs must keep them on short leads annually between 1st January & 30th September: Until 2021 Walkers exercising dogs must keep them on short leads annually between 1 st January & 30 th September: Until 2026 Details of the restriction will appear on the relevant map of access land on the Open Access website - www.openaccess.naturalengland.org.uk.
+Details of the restriction will appear on the relevant map of access land on the Open Access website - www.openaccess.naturalengland.org.uk.

 Where a direction restricts access indefinitely, for more than five years, for part of every year, or for part of at least six consecutive years, we have a statutory duty to review it within five years of the date of its issue.

-Date review completed: 31st March 2020
+Date review completed: 01/04/2025